 By building stronger defenses like seawalls and restoring wetlands, SAS Gulfport aims to cut down on flooding that could swamp our homes.
 They’re also likely training for quick disaster response, which could mean faster help for us after a hurricane.

-By 2050, imagine less damage to our streets and safer places to ride out the storm, a piece of mind we all crave.
+By 2050, imagine less damage to our streets and safer places to ride out the storm, a peace of mind we all crave.

 Why does Gulfport need wetland restoration when we’ve got the technology to fight hurricanes?